agrc/api.mapserv.utah.gov/README.md

 ### Creating config objects

 `imagePullSecrets` are needed to pull containers from GCR.
-This authenticets the requests as the authorized service account.
+This authenticates the requests as the authorized service account.

 ```bash
 kubectl create secret docker-registry gcr-json-key \